Bills Logo

 Baby Step 1: Ramsey’s first step is to save $1,000 for your starter emergency fund.

-“The reason $1,000 is recommended is because that amount can cover most emergencies.
-Consider that only 36% of Americans say they can pay cash for a $400 emergency – that means most people are borrowing, selling, or going into debt when life happens,” says George Kamel, a personal finance expert for Ramsey Solutions in Franklin, Tennessee.
+Ramsey’s first step is to save $1,000 for your starter emergency fund.
+This amount can cover most emergencies, providing a financial cushion.
+George Kamel is a personal finance expert for Ramsey Solutions.
+He notes, "The reason for $1,000 is that it can cover most emergencies.
+Consider that only 36% of Americans say they can pay cash for a $400 emergency – that means most people are borrowing, selling, or going into debt when life happens."

 Get Out Of Debt faster